singlerider/lorenzotherobot/README.md

 Llama
 =====

 The Llama family of features is associated with tracking user activity and returning it at will.
-The data is stored in a SQLite3 database.
+The data is stored in a MySQL database.
 Every five minutes, if the streamer is currently streaming, points (or "treats") are added incrementally, one every time the function runs as a cron job.
 For a user to retrieve another user's or their own treats amount, the would type "!llama <username>".
 If they would like to see a list of the top ten users in descending order, they would type "!llama list".

 'list' - shows a list in descending order of users with most treats 'treats' - shows the user that types the command's treat amount